 Q. How long should I allow for my visit?

 A. We recommend a minimum visit time of 1.5 hours.
 This would allow time for you to see everything and for a some time in the Shop and Café.
 During your visit please try to catch one of the talks in the distillery at 11.30 am and 3pm.

 Q. What else is there to do in the Lavender Farm area?

 A. You could easily arrange an itinerary in the west of the island around us as we are so close to many other fabulous places.
-St. Brelade''s Bay, Corbiere lighthouse, St.Ouens Beach, St.Aubin Harbour, and close to the Railway walk/Cycle track.
+St. Brelades Bay, Corbiere lighthouse, St.Ouens Beach, St.Aubin Harbour, coastal defences at Noirmont and close to the Railway walk/Cycle track.
 We are also only 5 mins from the Airport, so why not drop in on your way back home - we will safely look after any bags during your visit.

 Q. Are children welcome?

 A. Yes.
+Children should be accompanied by and adult whilst on the farm.
 We have some swings, and the chickens and doves are fun to feed, and the woods and fields provide a safe place to walk.
 In Sprigs Café we have pictures to colour in and high-chairs are available.
-We also have a special Kids Menu (Healthy too!), allowing lots of choice - click here to download the 2012 menu.
-Please do not leave children unsupervised at any time as we are a working farm, and some of the farm equipment, trees, terrain etc can present a risk.
+We also have a special Childrens Menu (Healthy too!), allowing lots of choice - click here to have a look at the 2017 Childrens Menu.

 Q. Is there an entrance charge?

 A. There is no charge to enter our Sprigs Café & Shop, but to visit the farm the following charges apply: